logicmonitor/logicmonitor_data_sdk_py/docs/source/index.rst

 *****************************************
-Python Ingestion library for LogicMonitor
+Python Data SDK library for LogicMonitor
 *****************************************

 This Python Library for ingesting the metrics into the LogicMonitor Platform